ConorWarrilow/Academic-Success-Analysis/readme.md

 ### Problems with Permutation-Based Feature Importance
 Despite being a popular method of evaluating feature importance, permutation importance is a problematic evaluation method.
-The following article does an excellent job about why we should be careful when using permutation importance, or to simply [stop permuting features](https://towardsdatascience.com/stop-permuting-features-c1412e31b63f) altogether.
+The following article does an excellent job explaining why we should be careful when using permutation importance, or to simply [stop permuting features](https://towardsdatascience.com/stop-permuting-features-c1412e31b63f) altogether.

 To summarise, permutation based importance is:
 - Biased toward colinear features, as well as features that have many categories. further suggest that bootstrapping exaggerates these effects